What Types of Tissue Can Be Donated?

-User instructions: Hover over each tissue type to reveal how it saves and improves lives.
-If using a mobile device, please tap on the tissue type.
+User instructions: Hover over each tissue type to read more about it.
+If using a mobile device, please tap on the tissue icon.

 Also referred to as afterbirth, and includes the amniotic membrane, another chorionic membrane, amniotic fluid, and the umbilical cord.